Within this article, I’m going to go through my personal kayak equipment list; which contains all the gear I bring with me on my kayaking adventures.

 Below I have listed the general wear I use when out kayaking with added items further down if it were a particularly cold day or when I suspect temperatures are going to drop.

 - Waterproof Footwear – This is slightly optional because some kayakers I know do go barefoot but I always like to wear footwear when I’m out kayaking.
-With similar material used in wetsuits and drysuits, they do well to keep your feet fairly warm too.
+With similar materials used in wetsuits and drysuits, they do well to keep your feet fairly warm too.

 - Hat – This is for the purpose of sun-shielding, I typically don’t wear anything special usually just a baseball cap.